Responding to allegations

 Q. I have received an email from Student Citizenship indicating they have a complaint about me.
 What should I do next?

-The email you received instructs you to make an appointment with our Director to discuss this case.
-During that meeting, the Director will review all the information with you, discuss next steps, and answer questions you may have.
+The email you received instructs you to make an appointment with our staff to discuss this case.
+During that meeting, our staff will review all the information with you, discuss next steps, and answer questions you may have.
 Following that meeting, you will have an opportunity to respond in writing.

 Before your meeting, you can consider what questions you have and who else might be able to assist you.
 You can have an advisor during any meetings and you can submit witnesses and witness statements.
 You don’t need to have decided any of this by your first meeting, but they are things to consider.